Izzat Ibrahim al-Douri: During the Ba'athist government

 Following the October 2000 events, Arab leaders including al-Douri gathered in Cairo condemning Israel's reaction to the protests.
 In response to the Palestinian protests, Al-Douri was said to have remarked "The Jews will be taught a lesson."

-On 5 March 2003, during an emergency summit of the then Organisation of the Islamic Cooperation, al-Douri made a heated address where he accused the neighbouring Gulf states of being "traitors" for cooperating with the United States and Israel.
+On 5 March 2003, during an emergency summit of the then Organisation of the Islamic Conference, al-Douri made a heated address where he accused the neighbouring Gulf states of being "traitors" for cooperating with the United States and Israel.
 He blamed Kuwait for being responsible for Iraq's suffering and scrutinised the United States of America's aggressive stance towards Iraq.
 These comments sparked the Kuwaiti representative to stand up and protest to which al-Douri responded "Shut up, sit down you small American agent, you monkey!"

 Al-Douri, a member of the Naqshbandi Order, was able to use his position in the regime to leverage support to the Naqshbandi community within Iraq.
 This form of patronage would eventfully culminate in the rise of the Army of the Men of the Naqshbandi Order during the Iraqi insurgency, of which al-Douri would play a leading role.